Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-how-a-utah-based-property-achieved-46k-increase-with-ourpetpolicy.md

 ### Enhanced Tracking

 Post-implementation, the property could account for 192 known animals, a rise from the initial 150, ensuring that each pet was adequately managed and cared for.

-> I just like having the organization of having everything in one place, like when tenants move, or a paper gets lost, it’s all just electronic and automatic.
-I like being able to look at OurPetPolicy and see okay this person has XYZ animals and see all of their information.
-Or there’s been cases where someone’s like ‘oh the owner of a brown pitbull always lets their dog poop and never picks it up’ and now I can go in and see oh ‘brown pitbull,’ that’s tenant X.

 ### The Bottom Line